The Doorway: Part II

 Betty comes home on New Year's Eve as a dark brunette.
-Bobby and Sally mock her, while Henry bemusedly says: "Elizabeth Taylor, what have you done with my wife?"
+Bobby and Sally mock her, while Henry pretends to confuse her for Elizabeth Taylor.

 Caroline informs Roger that the man who shines his shoes has died.
-The man's family sent over his shoeshine kit because Roger was the only one who asked about him.
+The man's family sent over his shoeshine kit as Roger was the only one who asked about him.
 Roger takes the kit into his office and opens it.
-When he takes out a brush he starts uncontrollably sobbing.
+When he takes out a brush, he starts uncontrollably sobbing.

-New Year's Eve finds the Drapers entertaining the Rosens and another couple from their building.
+On New Year's Eve, the Drapers are entertaining the Rosens and another couple from their building.
 The other couple relays a story about a man from his office who got caught in a men's room stall at Bloomingdale's with another man, suggesting that it was not an isolated incident.
 Megan goads Don into showing slides from their Hawaiian trip.
-He lingers on the snap Megan took of the Dinkins' wedding.
+While doing so, he lingers on the photo Megan took of the Dinkins' wedding.

 Later on New Year's Eve, Peggy chats with Stan over the phone as they both work.
 They gossip about Roger and Joan.
-Ted comes in to talk to Peggy.
+Ted then comes in to talk to Peggy.
 She explains she may have found a solution.
 She shows him outtakes of the ad with the actor in the toga clowning around while wearing the headphones.
 She says she envisions a voiceover: "Koss headphones: sound so sharp and clear you can actually see it."
 He loves it and tells her she's good in a crisis and to let the workers go home.
-Stan, who had been listening over the phone, comments that he thinks Teddy likes her.
+Stan, who had been listening over the phone, comments that he thinks Ted likes her.

 Later in the night, the other couple has left the Drapers’.
 The Rosens and Drapers had such a good time they missed midnight.
-But then Dr. Rosen gets a call for emergency surgery.
+Just then Dr. Rosen gets a call for emergency surgery.
 The snowstorm outside makes a cab unlikely, so Don and Arnold Rosen head down to the building's storage room to get Rosen's skis.
-Don asks what it's like to have a life in his hands.
-Arnold replies it's a privilege and an honor to have the responsibility.
-He says Don gets paid to think about things people don't want to think about, and he gets paid not to think about them.
-Rosen puts on his skis and heads off.
+Don asks him what it's like to have a life in his hands; Arnold replies it's a privilege and an honor to have the responsibility.
+He says Don gets paid to think about things people don't want to think about, and he gets paid not to think about them, before heading off on his skis.
 Don heads back in, and promptly goes to bed with Arnold's wife, Sylvia (Linda Cardellini), who had given him Dante's Inferno to read while in Hawaii.
-She asks what he wants for the new year.
-He says: "I want to stop doing this."
-She replies: "I know".
+She asks what he wants for the new year, to which he replies that he wants to stop what they are doing, which she knows.

 Don goes home and picks up the newspaper.
 It is 1968.
-He gets into bed with Megan, who kisses him and wishes him: "Happy New Year."
+He gets into bed with Megan, who kisses him and wishes him a happy new year.